grasmarcussanti129/ci-hub-automation/CONTRIBUTING.md

 3. Commit your changes (e.g., `git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (e.g., `git push origin feature/AmazingFeature`).
 5. Open a pull request.
-6. Request a code review from your peers.
+6. Request a code review from your peers by tagging them in the pull request comments.

 ## Submission Checklist
 - [ ] Code style follows the project's conventions.